fontello/iconic-uni.font/README.md

 - mapped to fit unicode 6.1 standard (where possible)
 - hinted with `ttfautohint`
 - better demo page + css
+- hidden some symbols, unclear at small sizes (see tail of config file)

 License
 -------